SWOT analysis looks at your strengths and weaknesses, and the opportunities and threats your business faces.

+- Be aware that lack of honesty is a common problem.
 For example, most people find it easier to identify strengths and opportunities, particularly if the performance of key people (including yourself) is one of the weaknesses.

+- Organise related ideas into groups.
 Recording suggestions on Post-it notes or cards that can be moved around and rearranged makes this easy.

+- Update your conclusions from any previous SWOT analysis.
 For example, a strength may no longer exist (eg if last year’s cutting edge product is now outdated).

-For example, your strong research and development programme is useless unless you have the resources to make the most of the results.
+- Assess whether your strengths (or weaknesses) provide a significant competitive advantage (or disadvantage).
+For example, a strong research and development programme is useless unless you have the resources to make the most of the results.

-Do not be surprised if certain factors crop up as both a strength and a weakness.
+- Do not be surprised if certain factors crop up as both a strength and a weakness.

-1.4 Create a simple, clear action plan.
+Create a simple, clear action plan

-There is no point holding a SWOT analysis if it does not result in action.
+- There is no point holding a SWOT analysis if it does not result in action.